help with scaffolding training?

 You could work with small local companies or on larger sites such as petro chemical or nuclear power station sites.

 Once qualified with scaffolder status you could have the opportunity to work off-shore or overseas.
 Your Apprenticeship will cover safe working practices in construction, erect and dismantle of basic scaffoId structures, erect and dismantle Aluminium Mobile Towers, knowledge of building methods and construction technology, safe use of harness and fall prevention methods and manual handling in the scaffolding industry.
-You will also achieve CISRS scaffolder status and receive a PASMA mobile tower card.
+You will also achieve CISRS scaffolder status.

 To undertake a qualification in scaffolding you must work well in a team, be able to follow instructions, be a good communicator and work responsibly.